Carbon nanotube: Synthesis

 Vertically aligned carbon nanotube arrays are also grown by thermal chemical vapor deposition.
-A substrate (quartz, silicon, stainless steel, etc.) is coated with a catalytic metal (Fe, Co, Ni) layer.
+A substrate (quartz, silicon, stainless steel, carbon fibers, etc.) is coated with a catalytic metal (Fe, Co, Ni) layer.
 Typically that layer is iron and is deposited via sputtering to a thickness of 1–5 nm.
 A 10–50 nm underlayer of alumina is often also put down on the substrate first.
 This imparts controllable wetting and good interfacial properties.

-When the substrate is heated to the growth temperature (~700 °C), the continuous iron film breaks up into small islands with each island then nucleating a carbon nanotube.
+When the substrate is heated to the growth temperature (~600 to 850 °C), the continuous iron film breaks up into small islands with each island then nucleating a carbon nanotube.
 The sputtered thickness controls the island size and this in turn determines the nanotube diameter.
 Thinner iron layers drive down the diameter of the islands and drive down the diameter of the nanotubes grown.
 The amount of time the metal island can sit at the growth temperature is limited as they are mobile and can merge into larger (but fewer) islands.
 Annealing at the growth temperature reduces the site density (number of CNT/mm2) while increasing the catalyst diameter.

 The as-prepared carbon nanotubes always have impurities such as other forms of carbon (amorphous carbon, fullerene, etc.) and non-carbonaceous impurities (metal used for catalyst).
 These impurities need to be removed to make use of the carbon nanotubes in applications.